ChetnaNainani/CS648/README.md

 ## Disclaimer

-<i>This website is strictly owned and operated by Chetna Ajay Nainani, any use of its code/content will be treated as a felony</i>
+<i>This website is strictly owned and operated by Chetna Ajay Nainani, any usage of its code or content will be considered illegal</i>